Gallagh Man: Condition

 The body was fastened to the end of the 10 ft deep grave by two pointed wooden stakes which appear to have been placed so that either the body would not rise to the surface, or that the victim's soul would not escape.
 Osteological analysis suggests the man was in his early 20s when he died.
 His teeth, long dark-reddish hair and beard were well preserved.

-Unlike many bodies of this time, it does not appear to have shrunk in size, and retains most of its original proportion.
+Unlike many bodies of this time, it does not appear to have shrunk in size and retains most of its original proportions.
 Elements of his burial indicate he did not die from natural causes.
 The body was pinned down by stakes, and a withy hoop was found wrapped around his throat.
 He was buried naked except for a long deerskin mantle or cape, which reached to his knees, while a long stick was placed in the grave alongside him.

 The leather mantle was badly damaged during disinterment, but surviving fragments are displayed at the National Museum.
 It was sewn together with three knotted gut threads.
 A 19th-century study states that the "regularity and closeness of the stitches are most remarkable, as shown by the accompanying cut [of a proportion of one of the joinings ... see image to right] ... this closure was effected by ... a looped stitch similar to that used in working a button-hole, so that by having each stitch knotted the chances of ripping was lessened."